 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
-Note: While this amount is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
-At the end of the day, an appraiser from Hopper-King & Assoc. will help you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+It is important to note that while this amount is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+At the end of the day, an appraiser from Hopper-King & Assoc. will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.